-One day, Sati observed the celestials travelling in some direction in their aerial cars.
-She looked up and asked, “Where are the gods going?”
+One day, Sati observed celestials travelling in their aerial cars.
+She looked up and asked them, “Where are you going?”

 Lord Siva said, “It is not proper for you to go there.”

 “Daksha does not like me.
-He has no regard for me, and therefore your going there is not proper,” replied Siva.
+He has no regard for me, and therefore, you going there is not proper,” replied Siva.

 But Sati said, “No, he is my father.”

 “He may be your father, but he hates me, so you should not go if I am not going.
-I am not responsible for the consequences.”
+I am not responsible for the consequences,” said Siva

 “What consequences?
-I shall take care of myself,” she told him.
+I shall take care of myself,” Sati told him.

 “I am telling you again, it is not good for you to go there.
 You will not gain anything by it, and this adventure will not end in anyone’s happiness.
-I advise you not to go.”
+I advise you not to go,” warned Siva.

 “I don’t think I should send my attendants to take you there.
-It will be highly improper for me,” said Siva.
+It would be highly improper of me,” said Siva.

-Sati stood up and loudly proclaimed in a ferocious language, “Due to the impropriety of this yajna, where the great master Siva is not invited, it cannot be called a divine sacrifice because the chief divinity itself is not present.
-Fie upon you all gods!
+Sati stood up, and loudly proclaimed in a ferocious language, “Due to the impropriety of this yajna where the great master Siva is not invited, it cannot be called a divine sacrifice when the chief divinity is not present.
+Fie upon all you gods!
 Shamelessly you have attended the yajna of this irresponsible Daksha, whom I no longer regard as my father.
 Siva is being disrespected.
 The two words ‘si’ and ‘va’ are sufficient to give salvation to people, and such a divinity is being disregarded here.
 Is this a divine sacrifice?
 Are you gods?
 Have you any sense?
-You did not invite Lord Siva, and you come and sit here at the feet of this terrible person whom I shamelessly called father.
-I am sorry that I have been born to him.”
+Daksha did not invite Lord Siva, and you come and sit here at the feet of this terrible person whom I shamelessly called father.
+I am very sorry that I was born to him.”

-Sati sat, with great sorrow burning her body.
-She sat in a state of yoga, invoked agni from within herself, and the yoga within burned her.
+Sati sat down, with great sorrow burning her body.
+She sat in a state of yoga, invoked agni from within herself, and the yoga within burnt her.
 Flames came up and consumed her.
 All were shocked.
 What is this that has happened?
-They had nothing to say this way or that way.
+They had nothing to say either this way or that way.
 All were wondering what to do.
 There was nothing that they could do, nothing that they could say.
 They were shocked, nothing but shocked.

 “Go and destroy the yajna of Daksha,” said Siva.

-With the fierce retinue of Rudra, this giant called Veerabhadra rushed to the sacrificial area of Daksha, and when this fierce onrush of militant demoniacal forces entered the yajna, the ritviks, the priests performing the yajna, were frightened.
-They immediately invoked a force into the fire, by which they created a counterforce which rose up by the millions and attacked Rudra’s retinue.
-There was a tussle between the two forces, but suddenly Veerabhadra overcame all the opposition and severed the head of Daksha.
+With the fierce retinue of Rudra, this giant called Virabhadra rushed to the sacrificial area of Daksha where all were seated, and when this fierce onrush of militant demoniacal forces entered the yajna, the ritviks, the priests performing the yajna, were frightened.
+They immediately invoked a counterforce from the fire, which rose up by the millions and attacked Rudra’s retinue.
+There was a tussle between the two forces, but suddenly Virabhadra overcame all the opposition and severed the head of Daksha.

 Rudra came to know all this.
 He was mad with rage.
-He ran, holding the body of Sati, and rolled all over like a crazy person, as if he was dancing the final Tandava of destruction before him.
+He ran, hugging the body of Sati, and rolled all over like a crazy person, as if he was dancing the final tandava of destruction before him.
 The whole world was terrified because nobody knew what he was going to do.
 He would not stand in one place.
-He ran from place to place the whole creation, as it were holding Sati’s body, and he looked as if he was inebriated and had lost his sense.
-He was conscious only of Sati’s dead body, and was moving fiercely like a whirlwind, like a tornado, like a tempest.
+He ran from place to place—over the whole creation, as it were—holding Sati’s body, looking as if he was inebriated and had lost his senses.
+He was conscious only of the dead body of his Sati, and was moving fiercely like a whirlwind, like a tornado, like a tempest.

 Then Lord Siva calmed down.
 But how could the yajna continue when Daksha’s head had gone?
 So a goat’s head was brought and fixed on Daksha, and he was enlivened to the person that he was.
-He immediately realised his mistake and prostrated sashtanga namaskaram before Lord Siva, and chanted the Rudra mantra, Namakam and Chamakam.
-Some people humorously say the mantra was made by uttering words cha me, cha me, because goats make that sound!
+He immediately realised his mistake and prostrated—sashtanga namaskaram—before Lord Siva, and chanted the Rudra mantra, Namakam and Chamakam.
+Some people humorously say the mantra was made by uttering the sounds cha me, cha me, because goats make that sound.
 The yajna was completed.
-Brahma, Vishnu, Siva blessed the yajna, and everything went on well.
+Brahma, Vishnu and Siva blessed the yajna, and everything went on well.

-Here, in the tradition of the pantheon of gods according to the Epics and the Puranas, Lord Siva stands preeminent.
+Here, in the tradition of the pantheon of the gods according to the epics and the Puranas, Lord Siva stands pre-eminent.
 He is not an ordinary god.
 It is impossible to describe what kind of person he is.
 He is a person who wants nothing for himself.